hipe/tmx/kiss-rdb-doc/864-the-toml-adaptation-for-entities.md

 ## broad provision 3

-there's a time and a place for the many layers of validation that can be done. for certain functions we're going to err on the side of doing things the optimistic way unless strict validation is the objective of the operation..
+there's a time and a place for the many layers of validation that can be done. we're going to err on the side of being optimistic unless strict validation is the objective of the particular operation..